itversity/data-engineering-on-gcp/12 Data Pipeline Orchestration using Google Cloud Composer.md

 ## Using Variables in Airflow DAGs

 Let us refactor the code using variables rather than hard coded values for project id, region, etc.
+* Create new Python program file and make changes to the code to use values from variables for project id and region.
+* Make sure to change the DAG id as it is supposed to be unique.
 * Use Airflow UI to define required variables.
-* Make changes to the code to use values from variables for project id and region.
-* Delete the old DAG along with runs.
-You need to delete the Python program from DAGs folder.
 * Deploy and Run the DAG.
 * Monitor both Airflow DAG and Dataproc Workflow.